aws/amazon-ivs-react-native-player/docs/tutorial.md

 Our example will contain:

 - `IVSPlayer` component with bunch of properties like `autoplay, streamUrl, volume` or `quality`
-- Few event listeners that will help us to react on specific Player events like `onProgress` or `onDurationChange`
+- Few event listeners that will help us react on specific Player events like `onProgress` or `onDurationChange`
 - Control buttons for pausing, playing and muting the player.
 - Time slider to control the current position of the video.

 ## Rendering `IVSPlayer` component in your app

-At the very beginning, let's create a screen where the Player will be placed on.
+At the very beginning, let's create a screen where the Player will be placed.
 To render the Player on your screen just use [`IVSPlayer`](./ivs-player-reference.md) component wherever you need it.

 > Please note that player dimensions adjust to its parent component.